 The Best Burp (Level 1)

-In The Best Burp, Bismark and a bat named Bink are playing a game—who can make the loudest burp!
-Tobin thinks both burps are good!
-Dawn hears the burps and asks who is burping.
-Bismark and Bink blame Tobin!
-Dawn tells them that burps are natural and that blaming others isn't how to be your best self.
+In this Nocturnals Level 1 Early Reader, The Best Burp, Bismark and a bat named Bink are playing a game―who can make the loudest burp!
+Dawn hears the burps and asks who is being rude and burping and Bismark and Bink blame Tobin.

 Illustrator: Josie Yee